-How to Create a 360° Marketing Strategy?
+How to Create a 360° Marketing Strategy For Your Brand

 According to Ovid (as well as other marketers), the marketing process depends on whispering the right sweet nothings to the right ears at the right time.
-To translate this into contemporary times, this means you need a target audience, and you have to learn their habits and behaviors.
+To translate this into contemporary times, this means you need a target audience.
+Then, you have to learn their habits and behaviors.
 What life stage are they in?
 What is their spending power?
 Where and how do they spend that money?
 Then map your customer journey based on these insights.

-What Platforms to Include in 360° Marketing?
+What Platforms to Include?

 “Content discovery…is crucial to consumers in an era when they’re inundated with ads and content,” said Peter Katsingris, senior vice president of audience insights at Nielsen, in their 2019 Total Audience Report for 2019’s Q1.
 “Conversely, these same consumers are connecting to this fragmented content at unparalleled rates—well over 11 hours each day across screens and devices,” he said.

 So, we’re not disputing that individual channels can work well—after all, we stick to what we know.
 But multiple channels work better.

 How Many Touchpoints Does a 360° Marketing Strategy Need?